Miracle-Engineering/cloudgrep/README.md

 # providers represents the cloud providers cloudgrep will scan w/ the current credentials
 providers:
   - cloud: aws # cloud is the type of the cloud provider (currently only AWS is supported)
-    regions: [us-east-1, global] # regions is the list of different regions within the cloud provider to scan
+    # regions is the list of different regions within the cloud provider to scan
+    # The special "all" region can be specified by itself to scan all available regions
+    regions: [us-east-1, global]
 ```

 # Development